znsio/specmatic-documentation/documentation/contract_tests.md

        .run()
    ```

    In this example, replace `your_project` with your project's name and `app` with your Flask application object.
+If
+   app_host and app_port are not specified, the app will be started on a random available port on 127.0.0.1.

 5. **Run the Tests**: You can run the tests from either your IDE or command line by pointing pytest to your test folder: